Stephanie and Brett Vance with their preemie adopted child PJ

 Share this story now

-Perrin James Vance has been called many things: To his NICU nurses, he’s a “wonder boy,” and the doctor who oversaw his care calls him a “rock star.”
-But baby PJ is a “miracle” to Stephanie and Brett Vance, the Garland couple who adopted the baby boy, one of the smallest preemies on record at Methodist Richardson Medical Center.
+Perrin James Vance has been called a “wonder” and a “rock star,” but to his adoptive parents, Stephanie and Brett Vance, their baby boy is simply a “miracle,” one of the smallest preemies ever born at Methodist Richardson Medical Center.

-Weighing just 1 pound, 11.9 ounces, PJ was born nearly four months early on December 14, and shortly afterward his birth parents made the difficult decision to put him up for adoption.
-The Vances heard from the adoption agency the very next day.
+Weighing just 1 pound, 11.9 ounces, Perrin was born nearly four months early on December 14, 2022, and shortly afterward his birth parents made the difficult decision to put him up for adoption.
+The Garland couple heard from the adoption agency the very next day.

-On June 21, 2023, the adoption became official when the couple, holding baby PJ tight, filled District Judge Beth Poulos’ courtroom in Fort Worth with their family and friends.
+On June 21, 2023, the adoption became official when the couple, holding their baby tight, filled District Judge Beth Poulos’ courtroom in Fort Worth with their friends and family.

 The joyful day was a long time coming for Stephanie and Brett, who had suffered through five miscarriages and several would-be adoptions that fell through.
 So last December, the newborn became their “Christmas miracle.”